luj1985/luj1985.github.com/source/_posts/2012-03-14-construct-hadoop-environment-part-2.markdown

 But use _QEMU_ to do full virtualization will reduce the performance, so KVM introduce VirtIO to perform paravirtualization, notice guest machine that it was running in a virtual environment.

-[Here](http://www.ibm.com/developerworks/linux/library/l-virtio/) is a very good document described the virtio.
+[Here](http://www.ibm.com/developerworks/linux/library/l-virtio/) is a very good document described the VirtIO.

 # KVM based hypervisor configuration
 ## Hardware